The following are some of the more significant developments that were introduced in Maltese tax law:

-- Beneficiaries receiving employment income of at least €52,000 from a qualifying contact of employment in the innovation and creativity industry may opt to submit an application be taxed at 15%.
+- Beneficiaries receiving employment income of at least 52,000 euros (EUR) from a qualifying contract of employment in the innovation and creativity industry may opt to submit an application to be taxed at 15%.

 - The Qualifying Employment in Aviation (Personal Tax) Rules are now applicable for five consecutive years from when one is first liable to income tax in Malta, as well as for third country nationals.
 Furthermore, it is possible to apply for two extensions of five years each.

 - The final withholding tax (WHT) rate of 15%, introduced in 2021, in respect of royalty income derived from the publication of literary works will be reduced to 7.5%.

 - The reduced final tax and stamp duty rate on the first EUR 400,000 of the transfer value, implemented as part of the COVID regeneration plan, has been extended so that it will apply to inter vivos property transfer made on or after 9 June 2020, as long as the relative promise of sale agreement had been registered with the Commissioner for Tax and Customs by not later than 31 December 2021.